 (g) Publication of notice.
-The clerk must make the publication for four consecutive weeks in a newspaper published in the county where the complaint is filed; or if there is no newspaper published in the county, then in a newspaper published in this state, and of general circulation in such county; if it is made in a daily newspaper, one insertion a week shall be sufficient; and it must contain a summary statement of the object and prayer of the complaint, mention the court wherein it is filed, and notify the person or persons thus to be served when they are required to answer, and that judgment by default may be rendered against them if they fail to appear.
+The clerk must make the publication for four consecutive weeks in a newspaper published in the county where the complaint is filed; or if there is no newspaper published in the county, then in a newspaper published in this state and of general circulation in such county; if it is made in a daily newspaper, one insertion a week shall be sufficient; and it must contain a summary statement of the object and prayer of the complaint, mention the court wherein it is filed, and notify the person or persons thus to be served when they are required to answer.
+That judgment, by default, may be rendered against them if they fail to appear.

 (h) When service complete; how proved.
 Service by publication shall be deemed complete at the date of the last publication when made in the manner and for the time prescribed in the preceding subdivisions, and such service shall be proved by affidavit.

 (j) Publication may be made in another county.
-When it is provided by rule or statute, a notice shall be published in a newspaper, and no such paper is published in the county, or if such paper is published there.
+When it is provided by Wyoming Rules of Civil Procedure Wyoming Rules of Civil Procedure rule or statute, a notice shall be published in a newspaper, and no such paper is published in the county or if such paper is published there.
 The publisher refuses, on the tender of the publisher’s usual charge for a similar notice, to insert the same in the publisher’s newspaper.
 A publication in a newspaper of general circulation in the county shall be sufficient.

 (k) Costs of publication.
 The lawful rates for any legal notice published in any qualified newspaper in this state in connection with or incidental to any cause or proceeding in any court of record in this state shall be and become a part of the court costs in such action or proceeding, which shall be paid to the clerk of the court in which such action or proceeding is pending by the party causing such notice to be published and finally assessed as the court may direct.

 (l) Other services; personal service outside the state; service by registered or certified mail.
-In all cases where service by publication can be made under these rules, or where a statute permits service outside this state, the plaintiff may obtain service without publication by either of the following methods:
+In all cases where service by publication can be made under these Wyoming Rules of Civil Procedure rules or where a statute permits service outside this state, the plaintiff may obtain service without publication by either of the following methods: